cylc/cylc-doc/src/user-guide/task-job-submission.rst

 using.

-If you specify an :cylc:conf:`[events]execution timeout` and an :cylc:conf:`[job]execution time limit` then the execution timeout setting will be ignored.
+If you specify an :cylc:conf:`[events]execution timeout` and an :cylc:conf:`execution time limit` then the execution timeout setting will be ignored.

 .. cylc-scope::